arnoldtics/ChristmasLogistics_SantaClausModel/README.md

 ## Development of the model

 ### Implementation of Nodes
+The `Node` class represents a state in the context of our project.
+Each `Node` encapsulates key attributes related to a state (name, gifts (given by the number of habitants between 0 and 19 years old), latitude, and longitude (both in degrees)) and provides getter and setter methods for managing these attributes.
+The main purpose of the `Node` class is to serve as a foundational element in our graph representation, where nodes correspond to states with specific geographical and logistical properties.

 ### Graph definition
 Through Graph.hpp we manage a collection of states (nodes) with attributes like gifts, latitude, and longitude.
 It provides methods to add nodes, retrieve the number of gifts for a state, calculate distances between states using the Haversine formula, and list states ordered by proximity to a given state.
 The construct_graph function initializes the graph using external data, ensuring each state is added with its corresponding information.